rns/kollos-luif-doc/manual.md

-[todo: Lua patterns can be much slower than regexes, so we can use lua patterns as they are or translate them to regexes for speed or make this an option ]
+[todo: Lua patterns can be much slower than regexes, so we can use lua patterns as they are or translate them to regexes for speed or make this an option, discussion -- https://github.com/rns/kollos-luif-doc/issues/24#issuecomment-99699997]

 ### Fatal errors